 The Compensation Committee has responsibility, authority, and oversight relating to the development of our overall compensation strategy and compensation programs.
 The Compensation Committee establishes our compensation philosophy and policies and oversees compensation plans for our executive officers and non-executive employees.
 The Compensation Committee seeks to ensure that our compensation policies and practices promote shareholder interests and support our compensation objectives and philosophy.
-Members of the Compensation Committee during Fiscal Year 2020 were Mr. Winssinger, as Chair, Ms. Pelosi, Mr. Fuller, Mr. Peng, and Dr. Wood.
-In October 2020, Mr. Fleming was also appointed as a member.
+Members of the Compensation Committee during Fiscal Year 2021 were Mr. Winssinger, as Chair, Ms. Pelosi, Mr. Fuller, Mr. Peng, and Dr. Wood.
+Mr. Peng departed as a member in May 2021.
 Each member of the Compensation Committee qualifies as a "non-employee director" within the meaning of Rule 16b-3 under the Exchange Act, and as an independent director under the NYSE listing standards, for purposes of service on a compensation committee.
-The Compensation Committee met four times during Fiscal Year 2020, with all members in attendance at each meeting.
+The Compensation Committee met four times during Fiscal Year 2021, with all members in attendance at each meeting.